 Figuring out the details of your trip can also influence how much and what types of things to pack.
-For example, if you're sticking to a well-marked trail for a quick afternoon walk with your dog, you probably don't need a fancy GPS tracker.
-On the other hand, if you're really roughing it, you probably want to pack more emergency items.
-It's better to be prepared for the worst than not have something when you need it!
+For example, if you’re sticking to a well-marked trail for a quick afternoon walk with your dog, you probably don’t need a fancy GPS tracker.
+On the other hand, if you’re roughing it, you probably want to pack more emergency items.
+It’s better to be prepared for the worst than not having something when needed!

-If you're a weirdo like me, packing is one of the most fun parts of any trip.
-Organizing really helps solidify the fun in my head!
-But if you're not so into the planning part of your hiking trip, this list is key.
-Just bookmark this post for later so you never have to wonder what you need when going hiking.
+If you’re a weirdo like me, packing is one of the most fun parts of any trip.
+Organizing helps solidify the fun in my head!
+But this list is critical if you’re not so into the planning part of your hiking trip.
+Just bookmark this post for later, so you never have to wonder what you need when going hiking.

-Now that you have a packing list of everything you need when going hiking, it's time to get going!
-Follow our tips and you're sure to have the awe-inspiring experience only nature can provide.
-When you don't have to worry about forgetting anything or being uncomfortable, your hiking trip will be even more amazing!
+Now that you have a packing list of everything you need when going hiking, it’s time to get going!
+Follow our tips, and you’ll have the awe-inspiring experience only nature can provide.
+When you don’t have to worry about forgetting anything or being uncomfortable, your hiking trip will be even more amazing!